xpe/rs-uttt/README.md

 # rs-uttt

-This Rust program as contains two major parts:
+This Rust program contains two major parts:

 * The game rules for Ultimate Tic Tac Toe (UTTT).
 * A minimax solver (with pruning).